AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-archetype/pages-templates.md

 seo-title: Getting Started with AEM Sites - Pages and Templates
 description: Learn about the relationship between a base page component and editable templates.
 Understand how Core Components are proxied into the project and learn advanced policy configurations of editable templates to build out a well-structured Article Page template based on a mockup from Adobe XD.
 sub-product: sites
+version: 6.4, 6.5, Cloud Service
+type: Tutorial
-feature: Core Components, Editable Templates
+feature: Core Components, Editable Templates, Page Editor
-topics: development
-version: cloud-service
-doc-type: tutorial
-activity: develop
-audience: developer
+topic: Content Management, Development
+role: Developer
+level: Beginner
 mini-toc-levels: 1
 kt: 4082
 thumbnail: 30214.jpg
-topic: Content Management, Development
-role: Developer
-level: Beginner
 ---

 # Pages and Templates {#pages-and-template}